hdbreaker/Nimhawk/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Support-orange.svg)](https://buymeacoffee.com/hdbreaker9s)
 </div>

+---

+## ⚠️ Disclaimer

+This project is intended **solely for educational and authorized red teaming purposes**.

+Nimhawk was created as a research framework for simulating command-and-control operations in lab environments, helping professionals understand advanced attacker techniques and improve defensive posture.

+You are **responsible for using this tool only in systems you own or have explicit permission to test**.
+Unauthorized access, use, or distribution of malware is illegal and unethical.

+The author assumes **no responsibility** for any misuse of this code.

+By using this software, you agree to comply with all applicable laws and regulations in your jurisdiction.

+> 📚 **For comprehensive legal information, please read [LEGAL.md](LEGAL.md)**

+## 🎓 Educational Focus

+### Research Applications
+- **Malware Analysis**: Study C2 communication patterns in controlled environments
+- **Detection Development**: Create and test security rules for SOC teams
+- **Academic Research**: Support cybersecurity coursework and thesis projects
+- **Red Team Training**: Practice authorized adversary simulation techniques
+- **Blue Team Defense**: Understand attacker methodologies to improve detection

+### Learning Objectives
+This framework helps security professionals understand:
+- Advanced Persistent Threat (APT) tactics and techniques
+- Command and control communication protocols
+- Evasion techniques and their detection
+- Incident response and forensic analysis
+- Network security monitoring and detection

+## 🛡️ Responsible Use Guidelines

+### ✅ Authorized Use Cases
+- **Laboratory Testing**: Isolated network environments for research
+- **Academic Institutions**: Cybersecurity education and coursework
+- **Security Training**: Authorized corporate security training programs
+- **Penetration Testing**: With proper written authorization and scope
+- **Research Projects**: Academic or industry cybersecurity research

+### 📋 Before You Begin
+1. **Obtain Written Permission**: Ensure you have explicit authorization
+2. **Document Your Scope**: Clearly define testing boundaries and objectives
+3. **Use Isolated Networks**: Never test on production systems without authorization
+4. **Follow Legal Requirements**: Comply with all applicable laws and regulations
+5. **Practice Responsible Disclosure**: Report findings through proper channels

+### 🚫 Strictly Prohibited
+- Unauthorized access to any computer system
+- Testing without explicit written permission
+- Malicious use or criminal activities
+- Distribution of compiled implants without proper context
+- Any use that violates local or international laws

+---

 > ⚠️ **LEGAL WARNING**: This tool is designed exclusively for authorized security professionals, legitimate penetration testing, and academic research.
 Unauthorized use is illegal and may result in criminal prosecution.

 > 🛡️ **ETHICAL USE ONLY**: By using this software, you agree to use it only for legal purposes with proper authorization.